DisCoTec/discotec.github.io/forte/README.md

 software systems grow, also our responsibility as researchers grows to provide both trustworthy and usable solutions.

-The main topics of interest include:
+The main **topics of interest** include:
-* Language concepts for concurrency and distribution, supported by rigorous semantics, well-supported pragmatics, and/or expressive illustrative use-cases.
+* *Language concepts for concurrency and distribution*, supported by rigorous semantics, well-supported pragmatics, and/or expressive illustrative use-cases.
-* Analyses techniques, methodologies, and/or algorithms, using testing and/or verification, to validate (aspects of) the soundness of various types of concurrent and distributed systems, including communication and network protocols, service-oriented systems, adaptive distributed systems, cyber-physical systems and sensor networks.
+* *Analyses techniques, methodologies, and/or algorithms*, using testing and/or verification, to validate (aspects of) the soundness of various types of concurrent and distributed systems, including communication and network protocols, service-oriented systems, adaptive distributed systems, cyber-physical systems and sensor networks.
-* Principles for qualitative and quantitative security analysis of distributed systems.
+* *Principles for qualitative and quantitative security analysis of distributed systems*.
-* Applications of formal methods and techniques for studying the quality, reliability, availability, and safety of concrete distributed systems.
+* *Applications of formal methods* and techniques for studying the quality, reliability, availability, and safety of concrete distributed systems.
 We are specially interested in "real-life" case studies and industrial applications involving real distributed systems.
-* Emerging challenges and hot topics in distributed systems (broadly construed), such as software-defined networks, distributed ledgers, smart contracts, and blockchain technologies, etc.
+* *Emerging challenges and hot topics in distributed systems* (broadly construed), such as software-defined networks, distributed ledgers, smart contracts, and blockchain technologies, etc.

-## Recent Edition
+## Latest Edition
 * [FORTE 2026](https://www.discotec.org/2026/forte) - Urbino, Italy  <br>
-  * Program Chairs*: Laura Bocchi (University of Kent, UK) and Burcu Kulahcioglu Ozkan (TU Delft, The Netherlands)
+  * Program Chairs: Laura Bocchi (University of Kent, UK) and Burcu Kulahcioglu Ozkan (TU Delft, The Netherlands)
   * Proceedings: [Springer LNCS-IFIP volume 16589](https://link.springer.com/book/10.1007/978-3-032-28187-6).

 ## Previous Editions
-(See the [DBLP entry](https://dblp.uni-trier.de/db/conf/forte/index.html) for further information)
+(See the [FORTE entry in DBLP](https://dblp.uni-trier.de/db/conf/forte/index.html) for further information)

 * [FORTE 2025](https://www.discotec.org/2025/forte) - Lille, France <br>
   * Program Chairs: Carla Ferreira (NOVA University of Lisbon, Portugal) and